medic/cht-docs/content/en/why-the-cht.md

 Users can currently interact with the app in English, French, Hindi, Nepali, Spanish, Swahili, or Indonesian and new languages can be added in the admin console.
 The app also supports Bikram Sambat or Gregorian calendars and localized date formatting.

-## Ready for national scale

-Around the world, countries are adopting a model of primary health care that starts in communities and homes with high-quality, integrated services delivered by trusted health workers that are empowered with technology.
-The scalability and flexibility of the CHT facilitates the creation of holistic digital community health tools that are well integrated throughout the hierarchy of national health systems.
-As of 2022, six governments have selected the CHT as a tool of choice for their national community health systems.

 ## Example and reference apps

 The Community Health Toolkit’s [Example and Reference Apps]({{< ref "apps/examples" >}}) provide organizations with a template for structuring and organizing a community health workflow, its configuration code, and testing framework.
 They include a foundation for forms, data fields, and even analytics, and can be deployed as-is or easily customized by a developer for your unique context.